dejesusdevice/Marlborough-Historic-Locations/README.md

 # Marlborough-Historic-Locations
-Historic buildings and locations within the Marlborough Regional District, New Zealand This is for University Post Graduate Study Purposes Created by EJR
+Historic buildings and locations within the Marlborough Regional District, New Zealand.

+This is for University Post Graduate Study Purposes.

+Created by EJR